General Authority for Radio and Television (Syria): Regional broadcasting

-The international broadcaster Radio Damascus has existed since 1957.
+The shortwave international broadcaster Radio Damascus has existed from 1947 until 2013.
 According to the frequency announcements in the program, both FM (VHF) and AM (medium wave) are broadcast.

 Television

 The television station is based in Damascus, Syria since July 1960.
 The channel airs programmes in Arabic and English.
-Its first channel was broadcasting in black and white until 1978.
+Its first channel, Channel 1, was broadcasting in black and white until 1978.
 A second channel was added in 1985 (discontinued in 2012 due to the civil war) and in 1996, the satellite service Syria TV began broadcasting.
 On 5 September 2012, Syrian Television channel broadcasts were broken off on Arabsat and Nilesat, including Syria TV.
 Syria TV and Syrian Drama TV broadcasts were stopped on Hot Bird on 22 October 2012.

 The digital television switchover (DVB-T) in Syria has been restarted since mid-2018, in the provinces of Damascus, Daraa, As Suwayda, Rif Dimashq, Tartus, Latakia, Quneitra and Hama, however there is still no date for an analog switch off.

-GART national and satellite television channels: